hacspec/hax/book/src/contributing/architecture.md

 1. **Input:** Takes a list of items from an AST with specific feature constraints.
 2. **Output:** Transforms these items into a new AST type, potentially enabling or disabling features through type-level changes.

-The phases can be found in the `engin/lib/phases/` folder.
+The phases can be found in the [`Phases`](https://hacspec.org/hax/engine/hax-engine/Hax_engine/Phases/index.html) module.

 ### Backend Code Generation